openvinotoolkit/openvino/docs/ops/normalization/NormalizeL2_1.md

 **Category**: *Normalization*

-**Short description**: *NormalizeL2* operation performs L2 normalization of the 1st input tensor in slices specified by the 2nd input.
+**Short description**: *NormalizeL2* operation performs L2 normalization of the first input tensor in slices specified by the second input.

 **Detailed Description**